Get a quote on Professional Liability Insurance

 |Provider||Professional Liability||Errors & Omissions||General Liability|

 Professional Liability Insurance is written on a claims-made basis, which means that claims are only covered if the claim is made while the insurance policy is active.
 This is a major difference from other liability insurance policies, such as commercial general liability, which are occurrence policies.
-With a claims-made policy, if you do not have an active policy, you have no coverage for any of your past actions.
-This is important because in professional work, a client may not discover an error until much later than when the work is completed.
+With a claims-made policy, if you do not have an active policy, you have no coverage for any of your past legal actions.
+This is important because in professional work, a client may not discover a professional error until much later than when the work is completed.

 Occurrence policies will pay a claim if the event that caused the liability occurs during the policy period, even if the policy is no longer active.

 - An occurrence policy has a policy period of Jan 1, 2019 to December 31, 2019 and is not renewed.
 A fire occurs on December 29, 2019, and a claim is made on January 10, 2020.
 The fire will be covered by the occurrence policy because it occurred during the policy period, even though the claim was filed after the policy had ended.